IS2AI/Kazakh-Speech-Commands-Dataset/Keyword-MLP/README.md

 ## Testing

-You can use test the pre-trained model (or a model you trained) on the KSCB dataset as follows:
+To test the pre-trained model (or a model you trained) on the KSCB dataset, download and unzip the dataset, and run the following scripts:
 ```
 python inference.py --conf configs/kwmlp_ksc_tts.yaml \
                     --ckpt runs/kw-mlp-0.2.0-ksc-tts/best.pth \